Nikon D610 is a good full-frame DSLR for your portrait photography purposes.

 The dynamic range is also wide enough for RAW files to be flexible in processing and allow to “pull out” a decent result even in the most difficult situations.

 Continuous shooting is possible at a rate of 7 frames/s, and with a battery pack MB-D18 (with EN-EL18b battery) – it’s 9 frames/s.
-Ergonomics of the camera at its finest: articulated display, joystick to select the area of autofocus, a lot of separate buttons and selectors.
+Ergonomics is at its finest: articulated display, joystick to select the area of autofocus, a lot of separate buttons and selectors.

-I think you’ll get to understand better how this camera works if you watch Chris’ video-review below:
+I think you’ll get to understand better how this body works if you watch Chris’ video-review below:

 high resolution 45.4 Mp